hyphenPaul/foodtruck/README.md

 ## Improvements

 This API, like all APIs, is a building block.
-Its a tool to integrate with.
+It's a tool to integrate with.
 From here you can create a nice web interface, a mobile app, or a command line tool.
 Go wild!

 There are some potential technical improvements:
 - Timeouts and error handling on failed location calls